AG7GN/networking/hamwan-arden-home-README.md

 ![Home + AREDN + HamWAN Network Integration](img/home-aredn-hamwan-integration.png)

-Note the switch inserted between the AREDN Router/Switch and the Ubiquiti Router in the diagram.
+Note the switch inserted between the AREDN Router/Switch and the Ubiquiti ER-X Router in the diagram.
 That's optional.
 You'll need it if you want to plug any ethernet devices (a camera, for example) directly into your AREDN LAN.
 Otherwise, you can just run a cable directly from the AREDN Router/Switch LAN port to the Ubiquiti Router `eth2` port.
-I'll assume you'll be running a cable and not inserting a switch as shown.
-You can add a switch at a later date, and no additional configuration is needed on any of the devices in the diagram.
+Whether or not you use a switch makes no difference as far as this procedure is concerned.
+The steps are the same regardless.
+You can add a switch at a later date and no additional configuration is needed on any of the devices in the diagram.
+You can use any inexpensive standard ethernet switch.
+If you don't use a switch, you'll run an ethernet cable from the LAN port of the AREDN Router/Switch to port `eth2` on the ER-X router.

 ### Address Assignments